Solving influence diagrams via efficient mixed-integer programming formulations and heuristics: Improved formulations

 a consequence of $x(s) \in [0,1]$ and the fact that $z(s_j \mid s_{I(j)})$ must be equal to 1 for $x(s)$ to be positive for $s \in S_{s_j \mid s_{I(j)}}$.

 Constraint \eqref{eq:dp2_locally_compatible_paths_1} can be strengthened further.
-It turns out that we can infer the number of paths from the set of active paths $S(Z)$ that are locally compatible with a given decision node state $s_j$, with $j \in D$, given its information state $s_{I(j)}$.
-For that, we observe that because we enforce binary values for the $z$-variables representing decision strategies, at every decision node $k \in D \setminus{j}$ only one alternative $s_k \in S_k$ will be selected, in accordance to constraint \eqref{eq:dp_z_sum}.
-This means that the number of locally compatible paths that will also be active, i.e., $|S_{s_j \mid s_{I(j)}} \cap S(Z)|$ can be estimated as
+We note that a path must be in the set of compatible paths $S(Z)$ in order for $x(s)$ to be positive with strategy $Z$.
+Using this information, we can infer a tighter upper bound for the number of paths that can be active ($x(s) >0$) from the set of locally compatible paths.
+We observe that in a set of compatible paths $S(Z)$, each information state $s_{I(j)}$ maps to exactly one decision alternative $s_j$ for each decision node $j \in D$, in accordance with constraint \eqref{eq:dp_z_sum}.
+However, the set of locally compatible paths for a given pair of information state and decision node state $(s_{I(j)}, s_j)$ of decision node $j \in D$, includes paths for all combinations $(s_{I(k)}, s_k)$ of information states and decisions for the other decision nodes $k \in D \setminus \braces{j}$.
+Hence, only a fraction of the locally compatible paths can be active.
+The fraction is linked to the number of states $| S_k |$ of the other decision nodes $k \in D \setminus \braces{j}$.
+The number of locally compatible paths that will also be active, i.e., $|S_{s_j \mid s_{I(j)}} \cap S(Z)|$ can be defined as

 Notice that the calculation of the number of active paths must take into account the fact that some decision nodes may be part of the information state $I(j)$ of node $j \in D$, and, as such, will have their states observed (or fixed) in the set $S_{s_j | s_I(j)}$.
+Therefore, these decision nodes must be excluded from the product in the denominator in equation \eqref{eq:dp2_locally_active_compatible_paths}.
 Using \eqref{eq:dp2_locally_active_compatible_paths}, we can reformulate \eqref{eq:dp2_locally_compatible_paths_1} into the strengthened form